Skip to main content

 1.2.
 Get your private key

-clio wallet private_keys --password=$(cat ~/my-secret-pass.txt)
+clio wallet private_keys --password=$(cat ~/path/to/my-wallet-pass.txt)

 1.3.
 Add scripts to package.json